Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 For information on New Mexico’s medical marijuana program, including information on qualifying conditions and how to become a patient, please visit the New Mexico Health Department’sinformation page.

-To stay updated on the status of marijuana policy reform in New Mexico, subscribe to MPP's free legislative alert service.
+To stay updated on the status of marijuana policy reform in New Mexico, be sure to subscribe to MPP's alerts, if you haven't done so already.